emilraducanu/colibri/README.md

 ![Logo](./logos/banner_colibri.png)
 ---
-**colibri** is a Python package aimed to synthesise scientific literature, using Natural Language Processing (NLP) techniques.
-Specify the topic you want to study, **colibri** will select publications from various sources and will analyse, extract and compile relevant data from them.
+`colibri` is a Python package aimed to synthesise scientific literature, using different Machine Learning techniques.
+Specify the topic you want to study, `colibri` will select publications from various sources and will analyse, extract and compile relevant data from them.

 This project was developed as part of the [Operationalising International Research Cooperation on Soil carbon (ORCaSa)](https://irc-orcasa.eu/), an initiative that aims to bring together international stakeholders working on techniques for capturing and storing carbon in the soil.

 :warning: *Important note* <br/>
-**colibri** *is developed in the spirit of synthesising all kinds of publications focusing on any topic.
+`colibri` *is developed in the spirit of synthesising all kinds of publications focusing on any topic.
 For the moment, only the compilation of meta-analyses dealing with the impact of human practices on soil organic carbon is currently implemented.*

 <br/>

 # 🎬 Pipeline backstage
+The data passes through three major and independant steps to get the final `colibri`'s output.
+Here is some details about these chained blocks.
 ### 1. Scrapping
 xxx

-### 2. Filtering
+### 2. Screening
 xxx

 ### 3. Characterising